Nerimbera: Economy

 Employing more than 500 staff, the JBS Meat Processing facility on St Christopher's Chapel Road has a daily processing capacity of 696 cattle.
 Holcim Australia operate an aggregate quarry at Arnold Drive.

 Education

 There are no schools in Nerimbera.
-The nearest primary school is Lakes Creek State School in neighbouring Lakes Creek to the north-west.
-The nearest secondary school is North Rockhampton State High School in Frenchville to the north-west.
+The nearest government primary school is Lakes Creek State School in neighbouring Lakes Creek to the north-west.
+The nearest government secondary school is North Rockhampton State High School in Frenchville to the north-west.